ibm-cloud-docs/Cloudant/api/advanced.md

 {: #-get-database_missing_revs-}

-When supplied with a list of document revisions, the `/$DATABASE/_missing_revs` endpoint returns a list of the document revisions that do not exist in the database.
+When supplied with a list of document revisions, the `/$DATABASE/_missing_revs` endpoint returns a list of the document revisions that don't exist in the database.

 The list of document revisions is supplied in a JSON document, similar to the following example: